 Jeff’s hands dropped as he stepped back.
 “Se-ri-ous-ly?”

 Coupled with the concern on his face, his tone implied genuine sympathy.
 If only he’d come close again except this time, give her a hug.
 Didn't anyone understand she needed a cuddle?
 Bailey and Gemma had both been too busy lately to oblige.
 “Seriously.”

 “And you’re worried.”

 “Course I’m worried!”
 She swiped away the moisture pooling in her eyes.
-“You would you be too if it was your dad, the one who always made you feel... special, when you were growing up.
+“You would you be too if it was your dad, the one who always made you feel...special, when you were growing up.
 Even if I’d done something wrong he always found a way to point it out without actually telling me off.
-He just... always seemed to understand.”
-A shiver began at her shoulders and travelled down to her toes.
+He just...always seemed to understand.”
+A shiver began at her shoulders and traveled down to her toes.
 Blast.
 Hadn’t meant to reveal so much.

 “Cancer?”
-A cup of coffee slid across the bench towards her.
+A cup of coffee slid across the counter towards her.

 “At least that explains why you moved back home.”
 Gently, he squeezed her shoulder.
 “The real reason, I mean.”

 The combination of physical support and Jeff’s soft voice was so relaxing, the words tumbled out by themselves.
 “At first, we had no idea what his problem was but I wanted to be around when he found out.
 Dad and I have always been close and I figured if he got worse, I could help Mum look after him.”
 She shuddered.
 “Maybe.”
 More coffee slid down her throat, warming her.
 “And...
 And anyway, I wanted to be around in case any nasty surprises crop up.
 I don’t...really, really, don’t want to be fobbed off by anyone if the news is bad, or risk it being delayed because someone doesn’t know how to tell me.”
 She lowered the empty cup to the table.
 “I want to be there.
 To hear it first-hand.”